Why Is My Ear Hurting Me? 5 Things To Know!

 A doctor can examine the eardrum using a special instrument called an otoscope.
 This instrument has a magnifying lens and light that will show the fluid behind the eardrum.

 The ear should move when the otoscope is placed in the middle ear.
-If the otoscope shows fluid, the condition is infection.
+If the otoscope shows fluid, the condition is an infection.

 Other reasons for ear pain include allergies, colds, or sinus infections.
 When allergies occur, they can irritate the middle ear tubes, causing fluid to build up.